naturalatlas/tilestrata-vtile/README.md

 [![Build Status](http://img.shields.io/travis/naturalatlas/tilestrata-vtile/master.svg?style=flat)](https://travis-ci.org/naturalatlas/tilestrata-vtile)
 [![Coverage Status](http://img.shields.io/coveralls/naturalatlas/tilestrata-vtile/master.svg?style=flat)](https://coveralls.io/r/naturalatlas/tilestrata-vtile)

 A [TileStrata](https://github.com/naturalatlas/tilestrata) plugin for generating [mapnik](http://mapnik.org/) vector tiles (pbf).
 Vector tiles are useful for times when you want to render multiple variations of a tile (1x, 2x, interactivity, etc) without having to do expensive data fetching for each.
 Use the [tilestrata-vtile-raster](https://github.com/naturalatlas/tilestrata-vtile-raster) plugin to render them into normal images.
+To use this plugin, you must have [node-mapnik](https://github.com/mapnik/node-mapnik) in your dependency tree.

 ### Sample Usage